The auctioneer conducts the auction.

 The Expertibus and its auctioneers meet regularly in towns and villages in the Haute-Garonne selected to appraise and sell your art objects:

-Gold jewellery, gold coins, diamonds, watches, Chinese art, Vietnamese art, Japanese art, old and modern paintings, sculptures, books, design, glassware, ceramics, wines, champagnes, old rums, designer clothes and leather goods...
+Gold jewelry, gold coins, diamonds, watches, Chinese art, Vietnamese art, Japanese art, old and modern paintings, sculptures, books, design, glassware, ceramics, wines, champagnes, old rums, designer clothing and leather goods...

 Bring your objects to the Expertibus and leave with a free expertise and estimate or choose to entrust them to us for sale.